JohN100x1/IsekaiMod/README.md

 		- Has Overpowered Abilities.
 		- Can merge their spellbook with angel or lich.
 		- Can choose a familiar or animal companion... or a deathsnatcher.
-		- Has a legacy class feature from the list below.
+		- Can choose a legacy class feature (features from other classes).
 	- `God Emperor` (Isekai Protagonist Archetype)
-		- Has powerful auras that buff allies and debuff enemies.
-		- Has powerful immunities in the late game.
+		- Has powerful scaling immunities and auras.
 	- `Edge Lord` (Isekai Protagonist Archetype)
 		- Has alot of extra attacks.
 		- Uses dexterity for damage and attack rolls.
-		- Can pick a melee focused legacy class feature.
 	- `Hero` (Isekai Protagonist Archetype)
 		- Focuses to protective auras for allies.
 		- Uses charisma for damage and attack rolls.
 	- `Mastermind` (Isekai Protagonist Archetype)
 		- Intelligence based caster that memorizes spells like an arcanist.
+		- Spellbook has 10th level spells.
 	- `Overlord` (Isekai Protagonist Archetype)
 		- Has much more Overpowered Abilities.
 - New Features